Leonardo Montini

 Italy Italy

-As a Web Developer and Open Source enthusiast, I'm on a journey to not just write code, but to inspire a community of passionate human beings.
-Through my articles and videos (DevLeonardo on YouTube), my aim is to ignite the flames of curiosity in developers, both new and seasoned, driving them to the Open Source world.
+Hello! 👋 Leonardo here, a Frontend Developer and Open Source enthusiast.
+I'm on a journey to inspire a community of passionate human beings to get better together in software development, shaping our future.
+Through my technical articles and videos (DevLeonardo on YouTube), my aim is to ignite the flames of curiosity in developers, both new and seasoned, driving them to the Open Source world.
+Awarded GitHub Star ⭐️ in 2023 and Microsoft MVP 🔷 in 2024.
 Sorry for team dogs but...
-I'm on team cats! đŸ˜ș
+I'm on team cats! 😺

 Community Contributions